 Activity #2: Dining.
-In addition to Linda’s acclaimed breakfasts and her famous Crème Brulee French Toast, we are blessed with nearly 50 restaurants in Stowe.
-Three new restaurants emerged this year – all casual dining: Idletyme Brewing Company (with ownership by Laura and Michael of Michael’s on the Hill), Doc Ponds (with ownership from the folks at the Hen of the Wood), and The Bench.
+In addition to Stone Hill Inn’s dietary-friendly breakfasts, we are blessed with nearly 50 restaurants in Stowe.
+Including these three of our favorite casual dining options: Idletyme Brewing Company (with ownership by Laura and Michael of Michael’s on the Hill), Doc Ponds (with ownership from the folks at the Hen of the Wood), and The Bench.
 We’ve had excellent meals at all three, but gravitate towards Idletyme.
 These add to the three other restaurants, besides Michael’s and Hen of the Wood, that Stone Hill Inn guests most often frequent: Harrisons, Bistro at Ten Acres, and Gracies.

 Activity #3: Dog Sledding.
 There aren’t too many places in the U.S. where you can still go dog sledding for fun.
 Jim Blair at Eden Mills, VT arguably offer the best sled dog tours in the country.
 His concern for his Alaskan Huskies sets the standard for the care and health of sled dogs.
 He owns over a 140 acres and has ten miles of trails which he grooms each day.
 Jim has been working with six different generations of dogs at his Eden Mills headquarters.
 His treatment of his and the overall experience at Eden Dogsledding is why we like working with Jim and his Unchained Gang.